-Do you need extra monologues that work with any gender?
-Here are ten more that work for boys or girls.
+Do you need monologues that work with any gender?
+Here are ten monologues that work for boys or girls.

 Here are ten short monologues for younger students of any gender!
 They are set up on the pages so that they can be easily printed off and handed out.